 There are lots of fun and free concerts, outdoor movies and events scheduled throughout this summer in Minneapolis and St. Paul as well as a number of suburban areas, including Chaska, Maple Grove, Shoreview, and more.
-Pictured above, Carrie’s youngest daughter, complete with baby doll, enjoyed an outdoor concert last summer in Osseo.
+Pictured above, PYD’s youngest daughter, complete with baby doll, enjoyed an outdoor concert last summer in Osseo.

 Below is a starting list of free events I know of, though I am sure there are many more.
 If you know of other free summer events, please leave a comment below with a description and a link to the event or promotion and I will update the post as comments are made.
 Thanks for your help!